m-ld/m-ld-security-spec/threats/e-invoicing.md

 In a collaborative draft order, access control requirements must be explicit, based on:

-- Role; e.g. a seller cannot change a line item quantity, and a buyer cannot change a price.
+- Party role; e.g. a seller cannot change a line item quantity, and a buyer cannot change a price.
 - State; e.g. a price cannot be updated after the 'purchase order' _contract point_ (see §[integrity](#integrity)).

 An initial analysis of draft order access rules can be found in the [Federated Bookkeeping research project](https://github.com/federatedbookkeeping/research/issues/4).
 For this analysis, the objective is to be able to compute fine-grained authorisation according to a declared scheme.